-- Effects of climate change-setting the stage

-- Who is vulnerable to climate change impacts?

-- Big picture-eminent crisis

-- What needs to be done?
+- Effects of climate change-setting the stage - Who is vulnerable to climate change impacts? - Impacts of climate change on vulnerable groups - Big picture-eminent crisis - What needs to be done? - Way forward-questions

-- How Can Judges respond to CC?

-- Way forward-questions

 "Vulnerable People Suffer First and Worst"

 Ban Ki-Moon